 Recent Developments

-- JCB’s Employee Volunteer Program in 2023 contributed 10,000 hours to financial literacy education in underserved communities.
+- Employee Volunteer Program contributed 13,500 hours in 2025 to financial literacy across underserved and rural communities.

 Conclusion